FatemaSamir/fine_tuning_VGG16/README.md

 We do achieve an improvement in the train & validation accuracy (although we have some issues, see Limitations below)

-And we're still predicting the correct classes:
+And we're still predicting the correct class labels, although the probability does not seem right:

 <p float="left">
   <img src="images/shrimp_predict_pt3.jpeg" width="300" />